MozaicWorks/SoftwareDesignStudies/README.md

 * Groovy videos on writing [internal DSLs](https://www.youtube.com/results?search_query=groovy+dsl) (very technology specific)

-### 4) Implement tetris fully (including UI)
+### 4) Implement tetris with a user interface

-Tetris is a well-known game, and quite easy to implement.
+[Tetris](https://en.wikipedia.org/wiki/Tetris) is a well-known game, and not too hard to implement.
 There's no need for AI, path-finding, terrain generation etc., but it has the common design characteristics of a game: the game cycle, rendering, colision detection etc.

-Games have specific design needs, and we can reuse their lessons in some of the modern dynamic web/ mobile/desktop UIs.
+Games have specific design needs, and we can reuse these lessons in some of the modern dynamic web/mobile/desktop UIs.

 #### Features